thom22/Research-Paper-Review-For-Deep-Learning-Based-Welding-Inspection/README.md

-# Research Paper Review on Deep Learning Based Welding Inspection
+# Research Paper Review For Deep Learning Based Welding Inspection

 This repository section shows the collection of few research papers on welding inspection based on deep learning.
 Based on my few month research i have summarized the overall view of deep learning based welding inspection.
 Enjoy Reading!